MarkSFrancis/sls-demo/README.md

 ## Configuring AWS SSO

 You'll need to [configure AWS SSO](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) to deploy this app.

+## Deploying

 Once configured, run `CDK_ENV=YOUR_AWS_ACCOUNT_NAME yarn deploy` to deploy to your AWS account.
 You'll need to make sure that you replace `YOUR_AWS_ACCOUNT_NAME` with the SSO credential name you set up.

 # Technologies